Rishikant181/Rettiwt-API/README.md

 1. Generate an API_KEY as described in 'Authentication' section.
 2. Store the output API_KEY as an environment variable with the name 'API_KEY'.
-    - Additionaly, store the API_KEY in a file for later use.
+    - Additionally, store the API_KEY in a file for later use.
     - Make sure to generate an API_KEY only once, and use it every time you need it.
 3. The CLI automatically reads this environment variable to authenticate against Twitter.
-    - Additionaly, the API_KEY can also be passed in manually using the '-k' option as follows: `rettiwt -k <API_KEY> <command>`
+    - Additionally, the API_KEY can also be passed in manually using the '-k' option as follows: `rettiwt -k <API_KEY> <command>`

 Help for the CLI can be obtained from the CLI itself: